 Well, after ruminating, mediating and procrastinating, I believe I have the answer!

 I first read Twilight three years ago.
 I read it because everyone else was.
 I picked it up and I read it all in one day.
 I cannot deny that the story is a page turner.
 You just want to know what happens next.
-But, it is not in my top 10 list of favourite books.
-I'm not sure where it is actually.
-It may not even be in my top 100!
+But, like fast food, it's not a novel that left me wanting to relish the memory.

 In my 'research' I found both acclaim and criticism of Twilight.
 Interestingly, most of the praise for it is associated with the fact that it is popular and has sold so many copies, rather than the story itself.
 The criticism is multifold, but claims of poor writing and anti-feminist messages proliferate.